Client Background

 What This Case Shows

-This case illustrates that a refusal of entry does not automatically lead to a ban, but swift and strategic action is essential.
-It also serves as a reminder that directors and business owners must monitor their own pass validity closely and ensure that company records and immigration statuses are actively managed.
+This case illustrates that a refusal of entry does not automatically lead to a ban, but swift and structured action matters.
+It also serves as a reminder that directors and business owners should monitor pass validity closely and ensure corporate and immigration administration is actively managed.

-If you have been refused entry to Singapore or are facing complications with an expired EP, contact us here for a complimentary 20-minute consultation.
-We will review your situation and advise on the most appropriate next steps, even in complex or time-sensitive scenarios.
+If you have been refused entry to Singapore or are facing complications following an expired Employment Pass, you may review our Singapore Work Pass services or contact us to arrange a 20-minute consultation.

 Case Study (NEW): Fixing a Rejected Employment Pass Renewal Due to Job Title Issues